Cancel anytime

 - Acquisition Price (USD millions): 3300

-- Strategic Rationale: Accelerate Walmart's e-commerce growth and expand its online presence.
+- Strategic Rationale: Acquired to accelerate Walmart's e-commerce growth and expand its online product assortment.

 Growth Trajectory and Initiatives